MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-install.md

     |Not applicable|Windows 7|[vc_redist.x86.exe](https://www.microsoft.com/en-us/download/details.aspx?id=48145)|Install|
     |Not applicable|Windows 7|KB2627273 <br /><br /> Version number included in file name: v4|Uninstall|

-3. For a default installation, run the .msi with **/quiet**, for example, `AzInfoProtection_ul.msi /quiet`.
+3. For a default installation, run the .msi with **/quiet**, for example, `AzInfoProtection_UL.msi /quiet`.
 However, you might need to specify additional installation parameters that are documented in the [executable installer instructions](#to-install-the-azure-information-protection-unified-labeling-client-by-using-the-executable-installer).

 ## Next steps